Celeste-VANDAMME-Courses/.github/profile/README.md

-# Welcome to the GitHub page of GhibliCraft!
+# Welcome to my Github course hub

-Hello, Ghibli and Minecraft fans!
+Here, you can find all the resources I'm using for my courses.